neilpeterson/talk-terraform-workshop/02-hello-world/README.md

 ## Module Overview

 In this module, you will be introduced to basic Terraform configuration syntax.
-You will also use the `terraform init`, `terrafrom apply`, and `terraform destroy` commands.
+You will also use the `terraform init`, `terraform apply`, and `terraform destroy` commands.

 ## Create a simple Terraform configuration

 A Terraform configuration is a file or set of files that declare the resource to be created.
 Terraform configurations are written in Hashicorp Configuration Language (HCL) or JSON.
-For this workshop, we will work exclusively in HCL.
-For detailed specs on [HCL](https://www.terraform.io/docs/configuration/index.html).
+For this workshop, you will work exclusively in HCL.

-Create a directory named `terraform-moduls` and then a directory under that named `hello-world`.
+Create a directory named `terraform-modules` and then a directory under that named `hello-world`.
 Work inside of the `hello-world` directory until instructed otherwise.

 Create a file named `main.tf` and copy in the following configuration.
-This configuration includes a single resource block that creates an Azure Resource Group.
+This configuration uses the Azure Terraform provider to create an Azure Resource Group.

 ```
 resource "azurerm_resource_group" "hello-world" {